Design and main ideas

 In 2022 one of the two crucial things – statefulness, in the form of mathematical functions like rand() – have appeared in numerical expressions.
 It remains to be seen what design path to take next if, and if so when, the other also enters the picture...
 The purer, fuller extension of the older design would make parse-time calculation akin to a smaller language embedded within a larger language – at once playing a role a little like a conventional preprocessor featuring macros, but with different means of setting and getting things, and restricted to being used only in designated places allowed for by the larger language.

 Only in early 2023 did another main audio generator come along – the rumble/random line segments oscillator R, which combines line segment functions, PRNGs, and modulation options.
-(I've written more about how the R oscillator works on my personal site.)
-Before then, I stuck with only the wave oscillator in main versions of the program – but had toyed with a simpler noise generator, and thought of other things.
-(The one wave oscillator has however had several wave types to choose from from the start, the set of them being tweaked over the years.)
+(A bigger side-project of mine, I've written more about how the R oscillator works on my personal site.)
+Before then, I stuck with only the wavetable oscillator in main versions of the program.
+Later a simpler noise generator N and an amplitude generator A (for DC, line segments, and summing other signals) joined R.

-Adding more types of audio generators is mainly about audio generation code, when sticking to the same basic design – apart from data structures becoming a little more complicated for generality to support more types of things.
-The R and W generator types share most parameters and most parsing code.
-The line types, used by R similarly to how W uses wave types, already existed for a different purpose, added in 2011 for use with a parameter sweep feature since improved several times.
-(Extending the set of line types however became interesting with R; used by it, line types can find several new uses, also including as envelope shapes when R is used for modulation in particular ways.)
+Adding more types of audio generators is mainly about audio generation code, and so requires little design change.
+The R and W oscillators share most parameters and most parsing code, for example.
+Line types, used by R similarly to how W uses wave types, already existed for a different purpose, added in 2011 for use with parameter sweeps – though more variations on value-filling functions implementing each line were needed to fit the new needs.

 Odds and ends from clean-up work

 Some general ideas for cleaner code have evolved since reviving the project in November 2017.
-One little discovery is that staggered add-only allocator mempools are a perfect fit for most dynamic memory allocations in a program like this.
-Most of the rest can be handled using a simple dynamic array module.
-Bye-bye, nearly all memory clean-up code.
+One little discovery is that staggered region/arena add-only allocator mempools are a perfect fit for much dynamic memory allocations in a program like this.
+Most of the rest can be handled using a generic dynamic array module (which can be done pretty neatly in C).